 Looking for a holiday gift to take someone's mind off all the problems on Earth this year?

-With the pandemic spreading across the globe, it might be great if you could buy a place on another planet.
+With the pandemic spreading across the globe, wouldn't it be great if you could buy a place on another planet?

 Groupon claims you can do just that.

-Mel Winter was looking for deals on Groupon when she came upon the most bizarre deal she had ever seen.
+Mel Winter of Northern Kentucky was looking for deals on Groupon when she came upon the most bizarre deal she had ever seen.

 "It was, 'Buy an acre of land from Mars,'" she said.
 "And I thought, 'How would that work?'"

 It was listed as just $15 and even comes with an ownership deed.